pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_message-actions.md

 # Message Actions API for Unreal SDK

-Add or remove actions (reactions, receipts, custom metadata) on published messages.
-Subscribe to channels to receive message action events and fetch past actions from Message Persistence.
-Use via Blueprints (Pubnub Subsystem node) or C++.
+Add or remove actions on published messages (for receipts, reactions, or custom metadata).
+Subscribe to channels to receive message action events.
+Fetch past message actions from Message Persistence independently or with message history.

+##### Reactions
+“Message Reactions” is a specific use of Message Actions for emoji/social reactions.
+In PubNub Core and Chat SDKs, this same API may be referred to as Message Reactions when used for emoji reactions.

+You can use PubNub via Blueprints or C++.

-- Blueprints: Start with the Pubnub Subsystem node.
+- Blueprints: Use the Pubnub Subsystem node.
-- C++: Add dependency to PubnubLibrary and use the Game Instance Subsystem.
+- C++: Add a dependency to PubnubLibrary.

-In your IDE, navigate to `Source/_{YourProject}_/_{YourProject}_.Build.cs` and add:
+In your IDE, navigate to Source/_{YourProject}_/_{YourProject}_.Build.cs and add a dependency to PubnubLibrary.

 ```
 `PrivateDependencyModuleNames.AddRange(new string[] { "PubnubLibrary" });
 `
 ```

-Example: Get the subsystem and call SDK functions:
+Compile and run the project.

+In C++, use the PubNub SDK as any other Game Instance Subsystem.

 ```
 #include "Kismet/GameplayStatics.h"